-Dogs come into contact with a lot of dirt, grime, and disease-causing pathogens.
-Unlike human beings, the environment of a dog is dirtier, and this dirt is often transferred onto their dog bed when they lie on it.
+Dogs come into contact with so much dirt, grime, and disease-causing pathogens.
+Unlike human beings, a dog’s environment is dirtier, and this dirt is often transferred onto their dog bed when they lie on it.

 Your dog may encounter pathogens from its own or other animal droppings, and some of these can cause human diseases.
 This is why it is essential to wash your dog’s bed regularly.

-The first step is to pick out a dog bed that is easy to wash, and one that can withstand regular washing without its fabric and contents becoming damaged.
+The first step is to pick out a dog bed that is easy to wash and withstand regular washing without damaging its fabric and contents.

-A machine-washable bed or one with a removable cover would make your life much more comfortable, although any bed can be cleaned.
+A machine-washable bed or a bed with a removable cover would make your life much more comfortable, although any bed can be cleaned.

 How Often Should Your Dog Bed Be Washed?

 If you have a dog with allergies and hypersensitivities, or an immune-compromised dog (such as old or sick dogs), their bed should be washed more often.
-This also applies if a member of your family is sick, weak, asthmatic, immune-compromised, or has other allergies.
+This also applies if a family member is sick, weak, asthmatic, immune-compromised, or has other allergies.

-If your dog sheds hair excessively, their bed will need cleaning (or at least vacuuming) more regularly.
+If your dog sheds hair excessively, their bed will need more regular cleaning (or vacuuming).

-In general, you should wash your dog’s bed weekly, or twice a week if the above applies to you.
+You should generally wash your dog’s bed weekly or twice a week if the above applies to you.

 Otherwise, just let your senses guide you – wash it when it’s unnaturally dirty or smelly.
 Your dog certainly won’t complain because the bed is too clean!
 Everyone, including dogs, appreciate being in a clean sleeping environment for proper rest.